k8ssandra/k8ssandra/docs/content/en/tasks/connect/ingress/repair/_index.md

 ---
 title: "Access K8ssandra Repair with Traefik"
 linkTitle: "Repair"
-description: "Expose access to your Reaper for Apache Cassandra® repair interface using Traefik ingress"
+description: "Expose access to your Reaper for Apache Cassandra® repair interface using Traefik ingress."
 ---

-Follow these steps to configure and install `Traefik Ingress` custom resources for accessing your K8ssandra cluster's repair interface (provided by Reaper for Apache Cassandra® (Reaper)).
+Follow these steps to configure and install `Traefik Ingress` custom resources for accessing your K8ssandra cluster's repair interface (provided by Reaper for Apache Cassandra®).

 ## Tools